h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

 -  **How do I save ensemble models?**

   H2O now supports saving and loading ensemble models.
-(Refer to `PUBDEV-3970 <https://0xdata.atlassian.net/browse/PUBDEV-3970>`__ for more information.)
 The steps are the same as those described in the `Saving and Loading a Model <../save-and-load-model.html>`__ section.
-Note that MOJO support is planned for Stacked Ensemble models in a future release.
-(See `PUBDEV-3877 <https://0xdata.atlassian.net/browse/PUBDEV-3877>`__.)
+For productionizing Stacked Ensemble models, we recommend using `MOJOs <http://docs.h2o.ai/h2o/latest-stable/h2o-docs/productionizing.html>`__.

 -  **Will an stacked ensemble always perform better than a single model?**